ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 # L4-3

-The file we work with is the transcript table.txt
+The file we work with is the `transcript table.txt`

 We start with statistics

 ## Conditional calculations

-`df[df.transcript_length>2433]`-> this will return the whole column list you get the rows that match the if in the brackets
+`df[df.transcript_length>2433]`-> this will return the whole column list, you get the rows that match the if in the brackets

 ```python
 print("Statistics for transcript length")
 print("\tMinimum CDS length: ", df.cds_length[df.cds_length!=0].min()) # != means NOT
 ```

-While here i get the one row in the column if the if is true and that is why we use the cds length twice
+While here I get the one row in the column if the if is true and that is why we use the cds length twice

 You have to look and see the rest yourself because we are going to do the exercise now

 `.groupby`
-pick a column
-take a specific value
-and the give me some statistic of another row for those factors
+pick a column, take a specific value and the give me some statistic of another row for those factors

 ```python
 #result = df.groupby('transcript_biotype').aggregate(pd.DataFrame.mean)['transcript_length']